dilner1/the_tea_house/README.md

 Checkout page Mobile
 ![ Checkout Page Mobile ]( https://res.cloudinary.com/ddxxrzq7g/image/upload/v1658778623/P5%20Design%20Stage/Screenshot_2022-07-25_at_21.31.05_ervvgo.png )

-## Wireframes

 ## UX/UI

 ### Layout

+Similar to a previous project I created, [Garenden Gnome](https://github.com/dilner1/Garden_Gnome_Blog), the intended demographic is a wide age range and so it is key to keep a simple and straightforward design.
+Bold images, text and clear navigation are very important, with a simple account system.
+The site was deisigned mobile first as this is generally slightly less code intensive and generally an easier approach, so there was a focus from the beginign to make it useable on smaller screens with the adjusting drop down navigation.

-### Fonts
+### Fonts = INCLUDE FONTS

 ### Colour Scheme & Styling

-The colour palette was mixed using Coolers (https://coolors.co), the intetion was to use light and calming colours
+The colour palette was mixed using Coolers (https://coolors.co), the intetion was to use light and calming colours so that the site is welcoming for users.

 - ![#6B9080](https://via.placeholder.com/15/6B9080/000000?text=+) `#6B9080`
 - ![#A4C3B2](https://via.placeholder.com/15/A4C3B2/000000?text=+) `#A4C3B2`